lloydarnold/global-event-persistor/scrapers/README.md

 DB_ENDPOINT: endpoint for sending multiple entries to.
 Use http://localhost:3000/events/create-many for local, http://3.82.122.96:3000/events/create-many is the current URL for our backend.
 IS_FIPS: 1 for FIPS, 0 for no FIPS.
 ENTRIES_CAP: cap the number of entries being classified and sent to the database.
 CATEGORY_CLASSIFY: true for category classification and false for no classification.
 Remove category based classification if processing large amounts of data is more important than the categories of that data.
+NEWS_CLASSIFY: true for fake news classification and false for no classification.
+Note that not all events will contain whether it is fake news or not (this can depend on URLs that cannot be searched).

 [filter]
 DATE_RANGE: filter entries by dates.
 [YYYY-MM-DD,YYYY-MM-DD] gives the from and to date of events to include (inclusive of both ends).
 Use [] for no filtering of dates.